 Music

-Head of Department: Mr O. Bunting
+Head of Department: Mr C. Tempest-Roe

 Creating music as both a composer & performer is at the heart of all learning intentions.
 We encourage our learners to engage with this philosophy by participating in the wider context of the music curriculum, through involvement in our ‘Music Extra Curricular Program’ of which we pride ourselves in both the diversity and inclusive approaches for all children.
 There are a multitude of extra-curricular music clubs at St Aloysius which give our students the opportunity to develop their talents and creativity both individually and in groups.
 Students can also display their talents in our annual Summer Music Concert, as well as at other events throughout the year.